 In July 2000 Eagle Plains staked a prominent mineralized structure known as the Iron Range in south-eastern British Columbia near the community of Creston.
 Initially, fifty claim units were staked immediately after crown grants held for some 70 years had reverted.
 Since then this project areea has been expanded to now cover 560 square km (56,200ha).

-On Novemeber 13, 2013 Eagle Plains announced that it has executed a Purchase Agreement (subject to regulatory approval), whereby Eagle Plains will acquire a 60% interest in the Iron Range project.
-Upon closing of the purchase transaction, the existing Iron Range Joint-Venture (“IRJV”) between Providence Resources Corp.
-(TSX-V: PV) and Eagle Plains will be dissolved, and Eagle Plains will then hold a 100% interest in the project, subject to a 1% net smelter return royalty held in favour of Providence.
-To complete the purchase, Eagle Plains has agreed to issue to Providence 500,000 voting-class common shares of EPL and return to Providence 900,000 PV shares which were transferred to Eagle Plains as option payments prior to the formation of the IRJV.
+On January 16, 2014 Eagle Plains announced the completion of a Purchase Agreement to acquire Providence Resources Corp's 60% interest in the Iron Range project and that the existing Iron Range Joint-Venture (“IRJV”) between Providence Resources Corp.
+(TSX-V: PV) and Eagle Plains has been dissolved.
+Eagle Plains once agoin now holds 100% interest in the project, subject to a 1% net smelter return royalty held in favour of Providence.
+To complete the purchase, Eagle Plains has issued to Providence 500,000 voting-class common shares of EPL and returned to Providence 900,000 PV shares which were transferred to Eagle Plains as option payments prior to the formation of the IRJV.

 Ongoing work by Eagle Plains Resources Ltd. is focused on exploring the potential of the Iron Range fault zone and surrounding area as a conduit and host for both sedimentary exhalative (SEDEX) Ag-Pb-Zn mineralization and Iron-oxide-Cu-Au (IOCG) mineralization.